MicrosoftDocs/architecture-center/docs/reference-architectures/data/profisee-mdm-and-azure-purview-content.md

 - Understand the capabilities of the [REST Copy Connector](/azure/data-factory/connector-rest) in Azure Data Factory.
 - Learn more about [Profisee running natively in Azure](https://profisee.com/profisee-microsoft/).
-- Learn how to deploy Profisee to Azure using an [ARM template](https://github.com/Profisee/kubernetes/tree/master/Azure-ARM).
+- Learn how to deploy Profisee to Azure, by using an [ARM template](https://github.com/Profisee/kubernetes/tree/master/Azure-ARM).
 - View the [Profisee Azure Data Factory templates](https://github.com/profisee/azuredatafactory).

 ## Related resources